StarsAlliance/b3ex/README.md

-BigBrotherBot Extended (B3EX) at www.aunited.ru
+BigBrotherBot Extended (B3EX) at app.starsa.ru
 ===========================================

 The BigBrotherBot Extended (B3EX) based on BigBrotherBot (b3) is a game administration project for advanced game administrators and developers.
 It provides automatic game administration features that can be configured to a high degree.